CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ConvergedinfraPodAllOf.md

 HasPodResourceGroup returns a boolean if a field has been set.

-### GetSolutionInstance
+### GetServiceItemInstance

-`func (o *ConvergedinfraPodAllOf) GetSolutionInstance() WorkflowSolutionInstanceRelationship`
+`func (o *ConvergedinfraPodAllOf) GetServiceItemInstance() WorkflowServiceItemInstanceRelationship`

-GetSolutionInstance returns the SolutionInstance field if non-nil, zero value otherwise.
+GetServiceItemInstance returns the ServiceItemInstance field if non-nil, zero value otherwise.

-### GetSolutionInstanceOk
+### GetServiceItemInstanceOk

-`func (o *ConvergedinfraPodAllOf) GetSolutionInstanceOk() (*WorkflowSolutionInstanceRelationship, bool)`
+`func (o *ConvergedinfraPodAllOf) GetServiceItemInstanceOk() (*WorkflowServiceItemInstanceRelationship, bool)`

-GetSolutionInstanceOk returns a tuple with the SolutionInstance field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetServiceItemInstanceOk returns a tuple with the ServiceItemInstance field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSolutionInstance
+### SetServiceItemInstance

-`func (o *ConvergedinfraPodAllOf) SetSolutionInstance(v WorkflowSolutionInstanceRelationship)`
+`func (o *ConvergedinfraPodAllOf) SetServiceItemInstance(v WorkflowServiceItemInstanceRelationship)`

-SetSolutionInstance sets SolutionInstance field to given value.
+SetServiceItemInstance sets ServiceItemInstance field to given value.

-### HasSolutionInstance
+### HasServiceItemInstance

-`func (o *ConvergedinfraPodAllOf) HasSolutionInstance() bool`
+`func (o *ConvergedinfraPodAllOf) HasServiceItemInstance() bool`

-HasSolutionInstance returns a boolean if a field has been set.
+HasServiceItemInstance returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)